nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Use case ends.

 * 2c.
 Invalid new argument for a parameter given
   * 2c1.
-EduConnect displays an error message, e.g. “New name given is invalid!
-Please give a name that fits: First name and last name (with optional middle names)”
+EduConnect displays an error message, e.g. "Names should only contain alphanumeric characters and spaces, and it should not be blank"

     Use case ends.

 * 2d.
 Duplicate contact or email provided
   * 2d1.
-EduConnect displays an error message, e.g. “The email boydanderson@gmail.com is already in use”
+EduConnect displays an error message, e.g. “This student already exists in the address book”

     Use case ends.

 **Use case: UC-06 Clear**

 **Preconditions**
-* User may optionally specify the occupation (teacher or student) and tags to filter which contacts are cleared
+* User may optionally specify tags to filter which contacts are cleared

 **MSS**
 1. Teacher enters the clear command